Table of Contents

-- Mild cognitive impairment (MCI) is a transition stage to Alzheimer’s disease; 10% of patients with MCI develop Alzheimer’s every year.
+- Mild cognitive impairment (MCI) is a transition stage to Alzheimer’s disease; 10% of patients with MCI develop Alzheimer’s each year.

 Dementia as a symptom complex

-Dementia per se is not a diagnosis, but a symptom complex, which can occur as a consequence of different organic diseases.
-It is, therefore, a dementing syndrome, a state that is, according to ICD-10-criteria, characterized by:
+Dementia per se is not a diagnosis but a symptom complex that can occur as a consequence of different organic diseases.
+It is, therefore, a dementing syndrome, a state that is, according to the Tenth Revision of the International Statistical Classification of Diseases and Related Health Problems (ICD-10) criteria, characterized by:

 - Impairment of memory

-- Impairment of at least one other cognitive function such as thinking, orientation, perception, calculating ability, learning ability, language, and the ability to judge
+- Impairment of at least 1 other cognitive function such as thinking, orientation, perception, calculating ability, learning ability, language, and the ability to judge

 - A change in emotional control, social behavior, and motivation, without impairment of consciousness, for a minimum of 6 months